 I feel slightly defensive on behalf of P&V, because they have been my main conduit to Russian literature, especially Dostoevsky.
 Kazuo Ishiguro once made the following observation:

-Now I am actually in sympathy with Malcolm’s desire to defend Constance Garnett from the disdain in which she is now held; she seems to be regarded patronizingly as a well-intentioned and high-minded English lady who got in over her head.
-Once I found my footing in literary history, I was able to appreciate Garnett more, and I read all thirty bajillion pages of War and Peace in her translation, which should show that I hardly hate her!
-(I particularly think she is good with Tolstoy, though I do prefer P&V for Dostoevsky.)
-However, Malcolm strangely sets up the straw man of an entirely complimentary—a really very sweet and beautiful—tribute to Garnett from D. H. Lawrence, which she reads as condescending, even though Lawrence would only mean it as praise to picture a writer out in nature rather than locked up in a dusty study.
+I am in sympathy with Malcolm’s desire to defend Constance Garnett from the disdain in which she is now held; she seems to be regarded patronizingly as a well-intentioned and high-minded English lady who got in over her head.
+Once I found my footing in literary history, I was able to appreciate Garnett more, and I read all of War and Peace in her translation (I particularly think she is good with Tolstoy, though I do prefer P&V for Dostoevsky).
+However, Malcolm strangely sets up the straw man of an entirely complimentary—a really very sweet—tribute to Garnett from D. H. Lawrence, which she reads as condescending, even though Lawrence would only intend to praise a writer by picturing her out in nature rather than locked up in a dusty study.
 By contrast, I would imagine that the roots of fashionable Garnett-hatred can be found in Nabokov’s Lectures on Russian Literature, which Malcolm does not mention.
 In any case, J. M. Coetzee’s defense of Kafka’s first translators, Willa and Edwin Muir, in his Stranger Shores, might be applied mutatis mutandis to Garnett: